PhDJsandboxaq/draft-joseph-batch-signatures/draft-joseph-tls-batch-signatures.md

    in _\[0,1\]^m_ and returns a hash value _h_.
 We write _h <-- Eval(p,t,msg)_ or
    simply _h <-- H(p,t,msg)_.

+In the remainder of the document, consider a keyed hash function that takes 5 (leaf) or 6 (non-leaf node) inputs:
+For the leaf case, among the inputs to _H(id,0,i,ri,msg)_, _id, 0_ may be thought of together as the public parameter, _i_ is the tweak, and _t, msg_ is the message.
+In the non-leaf case, the keyed hash takes 6 inputs H(id,1,l,j,left,right).
+Here (id, 1) are the public parameter, (l, j) are the tweak (these represent the address of the node in the tree), and (left, right) are the children nodes which replace msg in non-leaf layers of the tree.
+The inputs are concatenated in the order described before being input to the hash function.

 ## Motivation for batching messages before signing {#motivation}